 The sandbar is extremely wide and large.
 It is about 1 mile (1.6 km) wide and 3 miles (4.8 km) long.
 You see the lush, rolling, monumental Ko’olau Mountains on one side and the vast oceanic horizon on the other.
-The sandbar itself is a ridge of white, soft sand that becomes visible during low tide.
+The sandbar itself is a ridge of white, coarse sand that becomes visible during low tide.
 Learn more about the science behind the sandbar.

 Although you can take a boat or stand-up paddleboard out to the sand bar, we opt to kayak to the Kaneohe Bay Sandbar for these and many more reasons:

 - You have full control of your schedule (not possible with most boat tours or similar group experiences).

 - Kayaks are much more beginner-friendly and more stable than stand-up paddleboards, especially when there is any type of wind.

 - Kaneohe Bay is kayak friendly with no large waves (due to Kaneohe Bay’s barrier reef) and a prevailing breeze throughout the afternoon that pushes towards the shoreline (rather than out to sea!).

 Tandem Sit-on-top kayaks are the way to go in Hawaii.
 They make it easy to hop in and out of whether you’re on the shoreline or floating in the bay.
 They are plastic and completely sealed, so they will float even when they are upside-down, although since there are self-draining holes in the kayak, you are guaranteed to get wet.